-SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?
+SUMMARY: RESEARCH MISCONDUCT AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

-- In a formal discussion on The place of sugar in Australia’s Dietary Intake Guidelines, Parliament House, Canberra, 29 October 2012, I argued that the blatantly false dietary information promoted in the University of Sydney’s high-profile Australian Paradox paper is both an academic disgrace and a menace to public health (#22 on your left).
-Photos: http://multimedia.aapnewswire.com.au/search.aspx?search=public+discussion+sugar%26%28importdate%3E20121028%29&gallery=PUBLIC+DISCUSSION+SUGAR
+- In a 2012 discussion on The place of sugar in Australia’s Dietary Intake Guidelines in Parliament House, Canberra, I made the case that the clownish analysis and obviously invalid “findings” featured in the high-profile Australian Paradox paper make it an academic disgrace and a menace to public health.
+Accordingly, the nonsense-based paper should be retracted without further unreasonable delay: http://www.australianparadox.com/pdf/22Slideshowaustraliangoestoparadoxcanberrafinal.pdf

-- In short, the University is attempting to exonerate added sugar as a key driver of obesity by claiming that consumption trended down between 1980 and 2010, as obesity surged.
-So sugar is innocent!
-Awkwardly, this “paradox” – sugar intake down, obesity up – merely reflects eye-popping negligence: in fact, four of the authors’ five separate indicators of consumption trend up not down in their own published charts (Figures 1-4, below), while their preferred measure is based on a data series that was discontinued as unreliable by the ABS after 1998-99 and then falsified over the 2000s.
+- So, two highly conflicted scientists and an extraordinarily faulty sugar study.
+My shortest critique is that the University of Sydney’s claimed “paradox” – sugar intake down, obesity up – merely reflects eye-popping negligence.
+In fact, four of the authors’ five separate indicators of consumption trend up not down in their own published charts (Figures 1-4, below), while their preferred measure is based on a data series that was discontinued as unreliable by the ABS after 1998-99 and then falsified over the 2000s.
+This website exists to provide a detailed analysis of the clownish false “finding” that now has been published by the authors in three formal journal articles.
+Here’s my most detailed and hardest-hitting critique: http://www.australianparadox.com/pdf/GraphicEvidence.pdf

-- Is the University’s Senate comfortable with this episode of in-house “research misconduct”, as defined by the NHMRC?
-(Section 1) A Fellow of the Senate recently told me that I am in the right on this matter and the University is in the wrong.
-Widely respected nutritionist Dr Rosemary Stanton agreed with me a year ago that there is “no evidence that sugar consumption in Australia has fallen” (Section 7).
+- Is the University’s Senate comfortable with this episode of in-house “research misconduct”, as defined by the NHMRC in Section 1 below?
+A Fellow of the Senate recently told me that I am in the right on this matter and the University is in the wrong.
+Widely respected nutritionist Dr Rosemary Stanton agrees with me that there is “no evidence that sugar consumption in Australia has fallen” (Section 7).

 - In response to the University’s disingenuous defence of its in-house research misconduct, the NHMRC in my opinion should suspend its research funding, until a credible system of quality control is introduced, a system that can be trusted to nip incompetent self-published papers in the bud.
 So too, the Group of Eight should consider suspending the University of Sydney from its midst, until it replaces its sham quality-control arrangements, and shows it can be trusted not to bring disrepute to the trying-to-be-prestigious group.

-If you are a journalist, there’s a great yarn yet to be broadcast on the University of Sydney’s self-publication, promotion and false defence of its ham-fisted Australian Paradox hoax: a publicly funded University has plonked false information on the public record and that blatant misinformation now is poisoning critical health debates, including in Federal Parliament.
-In my opinion, this is a serious case of research misconduct, something the NHMRC’s code of conduct (Section 1) was designed to “nip in the bud”.
+If you are a journalist, there’s a great yarn yet to be broadcast on the University of Sydney’s self-publication, promotion and false defence of its ham-fisted Australian Paradox claim: a publicly funded University has plonked false information on the public record and that blatant misinformation now is poisoning critical health debates, including in Federal Parliament.
+In my opinion, this is a serious case of research misconduct, something the NHMRC’s code of conduct was designed to “nip in the bud” (Section 1, below).
 The key issues:

 - The main problem is a lack of competent quality control over published “science” at a prestigious Go8 university we should be able to trust.
-In particular, the University of Sydney has sought to exonerate added sugar as a menace to public health on the basis of a determined misrepresentation of key facts (Sections 2-8), while one of the University’s businesses collects revenue by stamping sugary products as Healthy.
-The University and its scientists in my opinion have failed to properly manage their pro-sugar conflicts of interest (Sections 1 and 9).
+In particular, the University of Sydney has sought to exonerate added sugar as a menace to public health on the basis of a determined misrepresentation of key facts (Sections 2-8), while its Glycemic Index business collects up to $6,000 a pop to stamp particular brands of sugar and sugary products as Healthy.
+In my opinion, the University’s senior management and senior scientists have failed to properly disclose and manage their serious pro-sugar conflicts of interest (Sections 1 and 9).

 - Importantly, outsized rates of sugar consumption are – alongside alcohol and tobacco – a major driver of the unacceptable “gap”in life expectancy between Indigenous and non-Indigenous Australians: see the bottom row of Table 2 in PDF https://www.mja.com.au/journal/2013/198/7/characteristics-community-level-diet-aboriginal-people-remote-northern-australia